murphye/agent-skills-customer-service/README.md

 After the MCP clients are enabled, type:
 ```
-/customer-service I'm Alice (alice@example.com).
+I'm Alice (alice@example.com).
 My wireless headphones are defective, I want a refund.
 ```

-This will kick off a customer service chat session using `claude` as a basic technology demonstration for how to use Agent Skills and MCP with Claude Code for the `customer-service` skill.
+This will kick off a customer service chat session using the `customer-service` skill.

 For a more realistic chatbot experience, see the documentation below for easily running a LangGraph server and a web-based chat interface.